talperetz/Tal-Peretz/README.md

 Tal participated in a special confidential course in which he accomplished his **Mathematics and Computer Science BSc in 1 year**.

-He then pivoted into an IAF software department in which he developed a large near real-time distributed critical system, focused on data fusion and data distribution with high performance, while pursuing his **MBA** with focus in **entrepreneurship, innovation and technological management**.
+He then pivoted into an IAF software department in which he developed a large near real-time distributed critical system, focused on data fusion and data distribution with high performance, while pursuing his **MBA in entrepreneurship, innovation and technological management**.

 Tal **founded the Israeli Air Force Data Science team**.
 He initiated and lead end-to-end a large variety of classified data science projects in multidisciplinary fields,